ethersphere/bee/CODING.md

 ### Info

-Info log messages are informing users about the changes that are affecting the application state in the expected manner, or presenting the user the information that can be used to operate the application, such as *node address: 12345*.
+Info log messages are informing users about the changes that are affecting the application state in the expected manner, or presenting the user the information that can be used to operate the application, such as *"node has successfully started" "listening_address", 12345*.

 ### Debug

 Debug log messages are meant for developers to identify the problem that has happened.
 They should contain as much as possible internal technical information and applications state to be able to reproduce and debug the issue.
-Format of such log messages should be declarative with colon `:` as the separator between code concepts as nested call stacks, components or abstractions, e.g. *handshake: parse peer /p2p/Qm2313123 address 12345: encoding/hex: odd length hex string*, just like Go error values are chained with annotations.

-### Trace
+### Debug V-levels

-Trace log messages are meant to inform developers about expected successful operations that are not relevant for regular users, but may be useful for understanding states in which application is going through.
+Debug V-levels log messages are meant to inform developers about expected successful operations that are not relevant for regular users, but may be useful for understanding states in which application is going through.
 The form should be the same as Debug log messages.

 ### Commit Messages

 For commit messages, follow [this guideline](https://www.conventionalcommits.org/en/v1.0.0/).
 Use reasonable length for the subject and body, ideally no longer than 72 characters.
+Use the imperative mood for subject lines.
+A few examples:

+- Clean your room
+- Close the door
+- Take out the trash